-The BEC was instrumental in the growth of Google’s local operations.
-Clif and the BEC take a long-term view of economic vitality, helping small and large businesses thrive in Boulder.
-Google Boulder benefited greatly from their insights.
+The Boulder Economic Council was instrumental in the growth of Google’s local operations.
+As head of the BEC, Clif brings a long-term view of economic vitality, helping small and large businesses thrive in Boulder.
+Google Boulder benefited greatly from his insights.
 This was just as true when we had 30 people as it is today.

 Scott Green, former Engineering Site Director, Google Boulder

 Google’s presence in Boulder is the culmination of a startup success story.
 In 2006, Google acquired Boulder startup SketchUp.
 In 2011, Google began considering expansion options for a new 1,500-employee campus in the Boulder/Denver region.
 After choosing a site in central Boulder and with the city Planning Board's 2014 approval, Google completed the last building of its 300,000 square foot campus in early 2020.
 At the BEC, Clif collaborated closely with Google site leaders, the City of Boulder, and others to retain the company and support its expansion through site selection, development review, construction, and occupancy.

 When Meati Foods relocated our company to Boulder, Clif and his team made us feel immediately at home and were instrumental in introducing us to real estate leads, potential investors and strategic partners in the food space.